 Master Internal Marketing

 The most successful partners are able to meet the needs of their clients.
 However, there are times when another attorney at your firm is better equipped to handle certain clients.
-Thus, it’s important to possess comprehensive understandings of the rest of the law firm’s capabilities, so that you can refer clients to fellow colleagues.
+Thus, it’s important to possess comprehensive understanding of the rest of the law firm’s capabilities, so that you can refer clients to fellow colleagues.
 Make yourself available, where possible, for meetings with your colleagues’ clients.
 Talk about your colleagues to your clients and tell your clients where they can solve their problems.
 One important aspect of internal marketing is to maintain an abundance mindset.
 Partners who have an innate ability to work with their fellow colleagues and staff tend to excel.
 This sometimes means that you have to give more in order to receive.

 - Be a champion for your colleagues.